LTUC/amman-dotnet-401d2/Curriculum/Class14/Resources/Trees.md

 }
 ```

-1. PreOrder means that the `root` has to be looked at first (because that is what preorder does. )
+1. PreOrder means that the `root` has to be looked at first.
 The first thing we do is look at the root....in our case, we will just ouput that
 to the console.
 When we call `PreOrder` for the first time, the `root`, NodeA, will be added to the callstack.